DavidOsipov/vision-ui/SECURITY.md

 -   I will provide an initial assessment of the vulnerability's validity and severity.
 -   I will keep you updated on the progress of the remediation efforts.
 -   I will notify you when a fix has been released.
--   I will publicly credit you for your discovery in the release notes and commit message, unless you prefer to remain anonymous.
+-   I will publicly credit you for your discovery in the security advisory and release notes, unless you prefer to remain anonymous.

 ---